Potato Leek Soup with Sausage

 Growing up in Kansas, we were poor.
 But Mom would figure out ways to stretch her dollar to feed a family of five, and one way was with soup.
 Chicken soup, dumplings, galushkies, vegetable beef . . . and good old potato!
 Potato soup has a million variations, of course, simply because it’s so versatile that you can add just about anything and it will become a hearty, satisfying meal.

-This Potato Leek Soup with Sausage recipe has been adapted from Mom’s with the substitution of leeks for onions, and the addition of sausage – but I’m quite certain that if she’d been able to afford it, she’d have done the same.
+This Potato Leek Soup with Sausage recipe has been adapted from Mom’s with the substitution of leeks for onions, and the addition of sausage.
+I’m quite certain that if she’d been able to afford it, she’d have done the same.
 I also got rid of the processed cheese soup and went with a simple cheese sauce.
-It’s simple to make and you can whip it up in less time than it takes for the vegetables to simmer.
+It’s simple to make, has no artificial ingredients or preservatives, and you can whip it up in less time than it takes for the vegetables to simmer.